ozkulah/deepcraft-starter-models/RockPaperScissorsDetection/README.md

 The recommended path to production for this project includes the following steps:
 - Add more data for gestures with low detection rate.
 - Add negative data to make  gesture detections robust against non relevant hand movements.
-- Try different augmentation settings to increase the variablity of the dataset, such as increase 'flip left right' and 'flip up down' parameters to get mirrored images of gestures.
+- Try different augmentation settings to increase the variability of the dataset, such as increase 'flip left right' and 'flip up down' parameters to get mirrored images of gestures.
 - Try different advanced settings such as optimizer,  iou threshold or confidence threshold to make model more or less sensitive.